Night Moves (1975 film): Critical response

+In 2010, Manohla Dargis described it as "the great, despairing Night Moves (1975), with Gene Hackman as a private detective who ends up circling the abyss, a no-exit comment on the post-1968, post-Watergate times."
-Griffith's appearance in the movie garnered particular controversy for one racy nude scene that was shot when she was only 17 years old at the time, though she also appeared nude in other films such as Smile which was released the same year.

-Night Moves has been classified by some critics as a "neo-noir" film, representing a further development of the film noir detective story.
+Griffith's appearance in the film garnered particular controversy for one racy nude scene that was shot when she was only 16 years old, though she also appeared nude in other films such as Smile, which was released the same year.Night Moves has been classified by some critics as a "neo-noir" film, representing a further development of the film noir detective story.
 Ronald Schwartz summarizes its role: "Harry Moseby is a man with limitations and weaknesses, a new dimension for detectives in the 1970s.
 Gone are the Philip Marlowes and tough-guy private investigators who have tremendous insight into crime and can triumph over criminals because they carry within them a code of honor.
 Harry cannot fathom what honor is, much less be subsumed by it."

-The film currently holds a score of 82% on Rotten Tomatoes based on 17 reviews.